 This year, when we baked our first pumpkin, we made some yummy pumpkin cookies.
 The kids loved them.
 I don’t use any cinnamon because I’m seriously allergic to it, even the smell.
 I personally think pumpkin flavor is good all on its own, but I’ve been allergic to cinnamon my whole life so I haven’t spent much time eating it.

 Once it’s frozen, pop them out and store them in an airtight container.
 Then you can use a cube or two or three as a hidden ingredient in many things.
 Soups, stews, and casseroles are a great place to boost nutrients with 3 or 4 cubes of pumpkin but will never be detected by picky eaters.
 Trust me, I’m a professional and you can be too!

 They are soft and fat and super yummy.
 Enjoy.

-- 2 1/2 C . flour
+- 2 1/2 C flour

-- 1 tsp . baking powder
+- 1 tsp baking powder

-- 1 tsp . baking soda
+- 1 tsp baking soda

-- 1/2 tsp . sea salt
+- 1/2 tsp sea salt

-- 1/2 C . soft butter
+- 1/2 C soft butter

 - 1 1/2 C raw sugar (or white if you don't have raw)

-- 1 C . homemade pumpkin puree
+- 1 C homemade pumpkin puree

 - 1 egg